syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ### Using the DataTemplate

-You can customize the default appearance of the month cell appointment by using the `AppointmentTemplate` property of `MonthViewSettings`.
+You can customize the default appearance of the month cell appointment by using the `AppointmentTemplate` property of `MonthViewSettings.`

 {% tabs %}
 {% highlight xaml %}